josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 We're told to stop writing code by hand, not because our work wasn't good enough, but simply because…it isn't as fast.

-The focus has quietly (or perhaps loudly) shifted from our _output_ to our _process_—from the end product to the specifics of the sausage-making—which seems very much backwards.
+The focus has quietly (or perhaps loudly) shifted from the end product to the process—or at the very least, to quantity over quality—which, we agreed not so long ago, is very much backwards.

 <CalloutPlusQuote>

-Many leaders are now overlooking results in favor of rubber-stamping workflows—which strikes me as the modern equivalent of measuring productivity solely by time at-desk.
+Many leaders are now overlooking results in favor of rubber-stamping workflows—which strikes me as the modern equivalent of measuring productivity by lines of code, or time spent at your desk.

 </CalloutPlusQuote>

-Both measures produce perverse incentives: I can sit at a desk 12 hours a day without getting anything at all done, and as we've recently seen, [Amazon workers can burn through staggering quantities of tokens](https://www.businessinsider.com/amazon-ai-leaderboard-tokenmaxxing-2026-5) on nothing productive at all.
+These measures create predictably perverse incentives: I can easily churn out 10,000 lines of meaningless code, or sit at a desk 12 hours a day without getting anything at all done.
+And as we've recently seen: [Amazon workers can burn through staggering quantities of tokens](https://www.businessinsider.com/amazon-ai-leaderboard-tokenmaxxing-2026-5) on nothing productive at all.

-Whether LLM code is as good as human code is partially load-bearing here; after all, if the machine _can_ write code as well as humans (or even close to it), why _not_ do that faster?
+Whether LLM code is as good as human code is partially load-bearing here.
+After all, if the machine _can_ write code as well as humans (or even close to it), why _not_ do that faster?

 So let's poke at that notion a little, before moving on.
 (Because ultimately, it doesn't really matter much, if we're not focused on the right things in the first place.)